Action

 - The card briefly flashes the highlight colour.

 - The selected Home Assistant action is sent with the configured entity.
+Run Script cards with Confirmation Required ask first.

 - If Show State is off, the card does not stay highlighted.